marmelab/react-admin/docs/Admin.md

 ![Dark theme](./img/dark-theme.png)

-For more details on predefined themes and custom themes, refer to the [Material UI Customization documentation](https://material-ui.com/customization/themes/).
+For more details on predefined themes and custom themes, refer to the [MUI Customization documentation](https://mui.com/customization/themes/).

 ## `layout`